The Gay '90s Mil - Variety

 * who owns the gay 90s *

-Acrdg to s new owner, the Gay 90s will stay gay.
-On Friday, Peter Hafiz, owner of the strip clubs Deja Vu and Dreamgirls, said he is buyg the Gay 90s and s buildg at the rner of Hennep Avenue and 4th Street He'll take over May 1 pendg cy approval later this month.
 While the Gay 90s has borne s name for more than half a century, wasn't until the mid-1970s that beme a gay bar and eventually a statn for drag shows and dance nights, which over the years have also attracted a large straight clientele.
+A longtime manager at the club, Robert Parker, said he was uncerta about the Gay 90s' future when he first heard about s sale.

 BELOVED BILL'S GAY NETI IS GONE, BILL'S FOOD & DRK OPENS IN ITS PLACE